Local Models for Special K\"ahler Metric Singularities Along the Discriminant Locus of the $\mathrm{SL}_2(\mathbb{C})$

 Since $\omega_i\big|_q$ may have poles, the integral defining $\tau_{ij}(q)$ can diverge.
 This divergence is precisely the source of the singularities of $\omega_{\mathrm{SK}}$. \end{enumerate} \end{construction}

 This paper is organized as follows.
-In Section~2, we introduce the basic notions and provide the necessary lemmas; the main result of this section is given in \eqref{2e6}.
-Section~3 is devoted to the cases of $\mathcal{B}_d$ for $0 \leq d \leq 2g-3$.
-Specifically, Subsections~\ref{step1 Bd} and \ref{step2 Bd} correspond to Step~(1) and Step~(2) in Construction~\ref{construction}, respectively.
-We construct certain curves on the spectral curves associated with points in $\mathcal{B}_d$, which are then shown to deform into the spectral curves associated with points in a neighborhood of $\mathcal{B}_d$.
-Subsections~\ref{steps3-4 Bd} and \ref{0 Bd} present our primary findings.
-Theorem~\ref{main Bd} describes the local model of the special K\"ahler metric $\omega_{\mathrm{SK}}$ near $\mathcal{B}_d$.
-Corollaries~\ref{metric Bd} and \ref{extension Bd} investigate the metric $\omega_{\mathrm{SK},\mathcal{B}_d}$ on $\mathcal{B}_d$ and its corresponding K\"ahler potential $\mathcal{K}_d$.
-Finally, Corollary~\ref{radial metric} characterizes the limiting behavior of $\omega_{\mathrm{SK}}$ along the complex line $\mathcal{L}_{q_0}$, identifying it as a flat cone metric with cone angle $\pi$ at the origin.
-Sections~4 and 5 follow a similar construction to Section~3, treating the cases of $\mathcal{B}_{2g-2}$ and $\mathcal{B}_{\mathrm{ab}}$, respectively.
-The main results of these sections are Theorem~\ref{main B2g-2} and Theorem~\ref{main Bab}, which characterize the local singular models of the metric $\omega_{\mathrm{SK}}$.
+Section~2 introduces basic notions and necessary lemmas; the main result is given in \eqref{2e6}.
+Section~3 treats the cases of $\mathcal{B}_d$ for $0 \leq d \leq 2g-3$.
+Specifically, Subsections~\ref{step1 Bd} and \ref{step2 Bd} correspond to Steps~(1) and (2) in Construction~\ref{construction}.
+We construct certain curves on the spectral curves for $\mathcal{B}_d$ and describe their deformations to nearby spectral curves.
+Subsections~\ref{steps3-4 Bd} and \ref{0 Bd} contain the primary findings.
+Theorem~\ref{main Bd} describes the local model of the special K\"ahler metric $\omega_{\mathrm{SK}}$ near $\mathcal{B}_d$, while Corollaries~\ref{metric Bd} and \ref{extension Bd} investigate the metric $\omega_{\mathrm{SK},\mathcal{B}_d}$ on $\mathcal{B}_d$ and its K\"ahler potential $\mathcal{K}_d$.
+Finally, Corollary~\ref{radial metric} characterizes the limiting behavior of $\omega_{\mathrm{SK}}$ along the complex line $\mathcal{L}_{q_0}$ as a flat cone metric with cone angle $\pi$.

+Sections~4 and 5 follow a similar structure for the cases of $\mathcal{B}_{2g-2}$ and $\mathcal{B}_{\mathrm{ab}}$.
+The main results, Theorems~\ref{main B2g-2} and \ref{main Bab}, characterize the local singular models of $\omega_{\mathrm{SK}}$.
 Section~5.3 concludes with a study of the $\mathrm{SL}_2(\mathbb{C})$-Hitchin system on a genus~$2$ hyperelliptic curve, focusing on the special K\"ahler metric on its corresponding Hitching base.

 \addtocontents{toc}{ }